DanielBMarkham/Info-Ops/manuscript/chapter2.md

 Socrates lived about 2500 years ago, long before Jesus or the Roman Empire.
 He lived in Athens.
 It was during a period that for the first time we had writing that people wouldn't lose and people of all kinds of religions and languages were mixing it up in the Mediterranean around where Socrates lived.

 Merchants started making enough money to want to teach their kids to be more educated than their parents were.
 Along with writing and literature came the philosophers.
-The initial job of philosophers was probably something like "Smart people who we'll pay to train our kids to be smarter than we are so that they'll have a better life."
+The initial job of philosophers was probably something like "Smart people that we pay to train our kids to be smarter than we are so that they'll have a better life."

 That covered a lot of ground!
 But remember: there were no schools or colleges.
 No public libraries stocked full of books.
 If you wanted your kid to learn stuff you had to send him *somewhere*, to *somebody*, and philosophers were the guys.
 If you were rich you hired a philosopher to come to your estate.
 The really good philosophers had their own cool kids club where they taught a group all at once.